mhashimm/openshift-cartridge-scala/README.md

     interface = System.getenv("OPENSHIFT_SCALA_IP")
     port = System.getenv("OPENSHIFT_SCALA_PORT").toInt

-This cartidge embed a [spray](https://github.com/spray/spray-template) example, but you could use any framework as long as sbt is used for compilation.
+This cartidge embed an akka example, but you could use any framework as long as activator is used for compilation.